smartvoteCH/dataliteracy/README.md

 Explain and improve data literacy.

+## Structure

+The application has multiple topics (tiles on home screen) and for each topic, one or multiple questions.
+The user is first shown a question and can the view the answer.
+The application is intended to be used in discussion between a scientist and a interested layperson.

 ## Data

 Data is stored in local json files (mapping is made over the route name).
 See /assets/data/sample.json for possible elements (-> localhost:4200/sample).